uoy-cs-eng2/projectdocs-material/README.md

 ## Serving the Website

-To serve the website, you need to run `./serve.sh` from the `mkdocs` directory.
+To serve the website, you need to run `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs/ squidfunk/mkdocs-material` from the `mkdocs` directory.
 You can then access the generated site at http://localhost:8000.